Duanesburg, New York: Economy

 Since 2000 a number of factors has contributed to an economic slowdown in the town.
 Regional economic prosperity shifted north of Albany (a difficult commute from Duanesburg).
 An aging population with no available low-cost housing for young people makes it hard for the young to stay.
 Housing stock is mostly limited to single family homes and antiquated multi-unit properties.
 Lack of available water for some commercial/industrial uses has limited this type of growth.
 Despite this, the town government has support the birth and growth of the first Winery in Duanesburg, Helderberg Meadworks, which began selling their mead in October 2012 through local wine stores and as of June 2014 has expanded to statewide distribution.

 Due to a lack of diversity in revenue (lack of commercial and industrial presence), individual property taxes may be higher than those of the surrounding area.
 The town's small population's desire to maintain a school district, two water districts, 46 miles of town owned-roads and other services have required that taxes be collected, but the town and school boards have attempted to contain costs as much as possible.

 The town has been known for its many private airports.
-Skydiving is one activity that has brought in visitors for the last 30 years.
+Skydiving is one activity that has brought in visitors for the last 30 years, although skydiving operations have since moved to Saratoga.
 Jonathan's Restaurant is located next to one of the airports.
 During the late 1990s Harrison Ford used to be a repeat visitor at the restaurant during rest stops at the local airport while en route to other destinations.
+The restaurant has since closed.
 Knox Airport (private), located the neighboring town of Knox, in Albany County, was involved in a large drug investigation.
 There have been numerous small airplane crashes over the last couple decades, and at least one suicide/fatality from skydiving.

 In addition to skydiving, the town is known for cross-country skiing.
 Beardsford Farms and Oak Hill provided miles of trails on hundreds of acres.
 Both areas are now closed.
 The town continues to provide an extensive network of ATV trails through picturesque woods and rural land, most of which is private.
 Snowmobiling is popular during the winter; residents use the same ATV trails to access other trail networks in Albany, Schoharie, and Montgomery counties.